Leazael/scf-wiki/content/Encyclopædia/Locations/Celestial/Planet.md

 ![[dynamics.png]]

-The largest planets, as seen from [[Urth]] are Narkin and Verðandi, whose apparent magnitude is a fixed 4.8° and 3.3° respectively.
+The largest planets, as seen from [[Urth]] are Narkin and [[Verðandi]], whose apparent magnitude is a fixed 4.8° and 3.3° respectively.
 Most other planets appear between 0.25° and 1.5° in size, with magnitudes varying from season to season.
-The planet [[Cinis]] is especially variable: while it is usually between 0.6 and 1.5 degrees, it sometimes grows quickly in the course of a day, growing larger than even Verðandi.
+The planet [[Cinis]] is especially variable: while it is usually between 0.6 and 1.5 degrees, it sometimes grows quickly in the course of a day, growing to as muich as 3.8 degrees, lerger even than [[Verðandi]].